Three-dimensional non-relativistic chiral massive higher-spin gravity: Acknowledgement

 \section{Acknowledgement}

 We thank Dung Xuan Nguyen, Dam Thanh Son and Zhenya Skvortsov for various useful discussions.
+We also thank an anonymous PRD referee for many valuable suggestions to improve our work.
 T.T thanks the ICISE for creating a fruitful environment for discussion during the Advanced Summer School in Quantum Field Theory and Quantum Gravity in Quy Nhon, Vietnam.
 D.M is partially supported by POSTECH Grant No. 4.0031175.01.
-D.M. also acknowledge support by the National Research Foundation of Korea (NRF) grant funded by the Korean government (MSIT) (No. 2022R1A2C1003182).
-T.T is supported by the National Research Foundation of Korea (NRF) grant funded by the Korean government (MSIT) (RS-2025-00564305)).
+D.M. also acknowledges support by the National Research Foundation of Korea (NRF) grant funded by the Korean government (MSIT) (No. 2022R1A2C1003182).
+T.T is supported by the National Research Foundation of Korea (NRF) grant funded by the Korean government (MSIT) (No. RS-2025-00564305)).
 A.M was supported by POSTECH BK21 Postdoctoral Fellowship during the initial part of the work.
 D.M and T.T were partially supported by the Young Scientist Training (YST) program at the Asia Pacific Center of Theoretical Physics (APCTP) through the Science and Technology Promotion Fund and Lottery Fund of the Korean Government, and also the Korean Local Governments – Gyeongsangbuk-do Province and Pohang City.